mintic-ai/ephemeral/docs/guides/monitoring.md

 3. **Testing**: Test logging and monitoring functionality
 4. **Regular Review**: Regularly review and update monitoring rules

-This guide provides a comprehensive foundation for implementing robust monitoring and logging in the Docker On-Demand system, ensuring observability, reliability, and maintainability in production environments.
+This guide provides a comprehensive foundation for implementing robust monitoring and logging in the Ephemeral system, ensuring observability, reliability, and maintainability in production environments.